Clinical waste is produced in healthcare activities and needs to be disposed of legally and safely.

 - Certain healthcare wastes which pose a chemical hazard (for example one of H1 to H8, H10 to H15);

 Clinical waste must be ‘rendered safe’ to remove the risks that it poses.
-Albus Collection and disposal service always make sure that you remain compliant with the latest regulations and above all helps protecs your staff, patients and community from the risks involved with clinical waste
+Albus Environmental collection and disposal service ensures you remain compliant with the latest regulations and above all helps protects your staff, patients and community from the risks involved with clinical waste.

-All waste is managed by Albus and is collected on all of our own vehicles with no sub-contractors or agency staff used.
+All waste is managed by Albus Environmental and is collected through our fleet of vehicles with no sub-contractors or agency staff used.